 Recent Posts / View All Posts

-ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences issues white paper entitled “Results from recent Alzheimer’s disease trials validate the ProMIS approach” TORONTO, Ontario – February 22, 2017 – ProMIS Neurosciences (“ProMIS” or the “Company”), a company focused on the discovery and…
+ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences Designates PMN350 its Second Lead Product for Development in Alzheimer’s Disease TORONTO, Ontario and CAMBRIDGE, Massachusetts – May 24, 2017 – ProMIS Neurosciences (“ProMIS” or the “Company”), a company focused on the discovery and…

 Recent Posts / View All Posts